Poop 101: The scoop on poop

-If you’re living with IBD, chances are you’re pretty in touch with your bowel movements.
+If you’re living with IBD, chances are you’re pretty familiar with your bowel movements.
 But how much do you really know about stool and how your body passes it?

 Producing stool is the digestive tract’s way of getting rid of waste.
 Poop is made up of the solid and semisolid food that could not be digested in your small intestine.
 In addition, stool contains waste products made by bacteria that normally live in your intestines and unneeded substances or cells produced by your body.
 For example, bilirubin (a breakdown product of red blood cells which gives poop its brownish hue), degraded waste products in the bloodstream, and dead cells that normally slough off from the lining of the gut are all found in stool.

 How often people poop also varies considerably—even without factoring IBD into the equation.
-“Typical humans” may pass stool anywhere from several times in a single day to once every couple of days.
+Healthy individuals may pass stool anywhere from several times in a single day to once every couple of days.
 It’s considered constipation if this process is delayed for several days.

 Believe it or not, there is actually a rating scale for poop.
 It’s called the Bristol Stool Scale, and it includes seven poop categories.
 (These folks do use the word normal, but try not to let that throw you off!)